SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Experimental Protocol

 \subsection{Datasets}

-\quad\textbf{World Values Survey (WVS)} The WVS~\cite{Haerpfer2020-sz} is a globally representative dataset capturing political, cultural, and moral values, recently used in top-tier ML venues~\cite{adilazuarda-etal-2025-surveys,NEURIPS2024_9a16935b,zhao2024worldvaluesbenchlargescalebenchmarkdataset}.
+\textbf{World Values Survey (WVS).} The WVS~\citep{Haerpfer2020-sz} is a globally representative dataset capturing political, cultural, and moral values, recently used in top-tier ML venues~\citep{adilazuarda-etal-2025-surveys,NEURIPS2024_9a16935b,zhao2024worldvaluesbenchlargescalebenchmarkdataset}.
 We use data from five countries: Canada ($N\!=\!4{,}018$), Romania ($N\!=\!3{,}200$), Germany ($N\!=\!1{,}528$), China ($N\!=\!3{,}036$), and USA ($N\!=\!2{,}609$), with \textbf{age} as the withheld sensitive attribute.
-Furthermore, only a subset of questions, a subset of those on ethics and morals for both the surveyed individual as well as those they would pass onto a child, are used.
-This filters the number of questions down to 22 in total.
-In table~\ref{tab:correlation}, we see the mean correlation of the different features used for the experimentation, justifying our choice for their inclusion.
+We use a subset of 22 questions on ethics and morals.
+Table~\ref{tab:correlation} reports mean correlations.